keatura/juke-blog-md/EECS479/Lecture Notes/Lecture 23 - Qubit Technologies.md

 		- (Almost) Any errors that occur here can be fixed by error correction!
 			- Repeat entire procedure multiple times + take majority vote to reduce chance of error by a lot,
 			- Error can still multiply but wont propagate to data

+- **Summary**
+	- Steps to fault-tolerantly apply a T-gate using steane code
+		1. Expand Logical qubit to 7 physical qubits
+		2. Encode Steane state (~15 gates)
+		3. Perform encoded T-gate
+			- Requires 7 ancilla qubits
+			1. initialize ancilla, requires 7 other ancilla + another 6 to verify ancilla state
+			2. 7 gates to prepare, 80 to verify, 7 to perform controlled ops, 7 to decode
+			3. Repeat >= 3 times & take majority vote to reduce errors (~300 gates for state prep)
+		4. Perform measurement + conditional ops (~28 gates)
+		5. Perform error correction, (~148 gates total)
+	- 22 physical qubits, 500 gates AT LEAST
+	- Fails if 2 errors, might need to concatenate if error rate too high
+		- Exponentially multiplies the number of qubits
+	- Fault tolerance is extremely expensive
+		- 1000s of qubits needed to implement fault tolerance
+		- At ~1000 qubits on a chip right now

+## Revisiting Physical Implementations
+- **How to build qubits**
+	-